MiltonStanley/Quandrax/README.md

       in the information for player, date, and tags.

  WORK TO DO
- * Finish the last step - pulling in template.rb, subbing in date.
+ * Finish the last step - pulling in template.rb, subbing in date, etc.